 The Teams app also leverages the familiar look and feel of a Microsoft 365 application and that recognisable UI provides users with an intuitive experience that doesn’t necessarily require hours of training.

-That was way back in July 2020 so with accelerated growth, we can estimate that number might be closer to 300 million by now.
+That was way back in July 2020 so with accelerated growth, we can estimate that number might be closer to or have exceeded 300 million by now.

-With Teams achieving around 50% penetration into 365’s numbers there is a still a lot of scope for further user growth – that might even be considered relatively low hanging fruit.
+With Teams achieving more than 50% penetration into 365’s numbers there is a still a lot of scope for further user growth – that might even be considered relatively low hanging fruit.